etokatlian/reel-gen/README.md

 # YouTube Content Visualizer

-This application downloads YouTube video transcripts, generates images that directly represent the key moments discussed in the video content, and optionally creates TikTok/YouTube Shorts-style videos from those images.
+This application processes YouTube videos in two different ways:
+1. **AI-Generated Content**: Downloads transcripts, analyzes content, generates images, and creates short videos
+2. **Direct Extraction**: Extracts actual screenshots and video clips from the original YouTube video

 ## Features

-- Download transcripts from any YouTube video
+- Download and analyze YouTube video transcripts
+- **AI-Based Approach**:
+  - Extract key moments using OpenAI's GPT models
-- Analyze video content to extract key visual moments
+  - Generate images representing those key moments using Hugging Face
-- Generate images that accurately represent the actual content (not just style variations)
   - Create short videos with zoom effects from the generated images
+- **Direct Extraction Approach**:
+  - Extract screenshots at key moments from the original video
+  - Extract short video clips from the most relevant parts
+  - Create a montage of the extracted clips
-- Organized output with transcripts, images, and videos saved in a structured directory
+- Organized output with all assets saved in a structured directory

 ## Project Structure